What Age can my child start?

 I sometimes have problems at rebooking.
 Can the system be made simpler?

 Unfortunately rebooking over 1600 children is time consuming and there are also limitations on spaces available, but we are always looking at ways to improve the system.
-We have refined the process based on the feedback we have received, now offering e-mail notifications for when to book and of class confirmation and we now publish application forms for new applicants rather than hold mailing lists.
+We have refined the process based on the feedback we have received, now offering online bookings for our Adult and Child / Pre School lessons and for all other lessons, electronic booking forms, e-mail notifications and class confirmations.
+We also publish electronic booking forms on our website for new applicants rather than holding mailing lists.
+This paperless system has proved very popular.

 I have had problems getting through on the phone, why is this?